-The Common Shares of the Fund commenced trading on the NYSE on May 30, 2012, under the trading or "ticker" symbol "PDI."
-As of the close of trading on the NYSE on August 31, 2023, the NAV per Common Share was \$16.99, and the closing price per Common Share on the NYSE was \$18.03.
+The Common Shares of the Fund commenced trading on the NYSE in December 2002, under the trading or "ticker" symbol "PTY."
+As of the close of trading on the NYSE on August 31, 2023, the NAV per Common Share was \$10.72, and the closing price per Common Share on the NYSE was \$14.15.

-Common Shareholders are entitled to share equally in dividends declared by the Board to Common Shareholders and in the net assets of the Fund available for distribution to Common Shareholders after payment of the preferential amounts payable to holders of any outstanding preferred shares of beneficial interest.
+Common Shareholders are entitled to share equally in dividends declared by the Board to Common Shareholders and in the net assets of the Fund available for distribution to Common Shareholders after payment of the preferential amounts payable to holders of Preferred Shares and any other outstanding preferred shares of beneficial interest.
+See "Preferred Shares Dividends" below.
 All Common Shares of the Fund have equal rights to the payment of dividends and the distribution of assets upon liquidation.
-Common Shares of the Fund are fully paid and, subject to matters discussed in "Anti-Takeover and Other Provisions in the Agreement and Declaration of Trust," non-assessable, and have no pre-emptive or conversion rights or rights to cumulative voting, and have no right to cause the Fund to redeem their shares.
-Upon liquidation of the Fund, after payment of the preferential amounts payable to holders of any outstanding preferred shares of beneficial interest, and upon receipt of such releases, indemnities and refunding agreements as they deem necessary for their protection, the Trustees may distribute the remaining assets of the Fund among the Fund's Common Shareholders.
+Common Shares of the Fund are fully paid and, subject to matters discussed in "Anti-Takeover and Other Provisions in the Agreement and Declaration of Trust and Bylaws," non-assessable, and have no pre-emptive or conversion rights or rights to cumulative voting, and have no right to cause the Fund to redeem their shares.
+Upon liquidation of the Fund, after paying or adequately providing for the payment of all liabilities of the Fund and the liquidation preference with respect to the holders of any outstanding preferred shares (including the ARPS), and upon receipt of such releases, indemnities and refunding agreements as they deem necessary for their protection, the Trustees may distribute the remaining assets of the Fund among the Fund's Common Shareholders.